fashionunited/gatsby-starter-landing-pages/README.md

 A blog starter skeleton with advanced features for [Gatsby](https://github.com/gatsbyjs/gatsby/).

+## Deploy to Firebase Hosting

+    firebase init
+    firebase login:ci

+Store the token you get as variable FIREBASE_DEPLOY_KEY in GitLab.
+This is used in .gitlab-ci.yml to deploy to Firebase Hosting.

 ## Why?

 This project aims to provide a minimal for building GatsbyJS powered blogs.